Characterizing higher-order representations through generative diffusion models explains human decoded neurofeedback performance: Materials and Methods

 \subsection{Model Training}

-We trained 48 subject-specific models (24 NERD, 24 control-diffusion) using all collected volumes (repetition times; TRs) from the pre-existing DecNef dataset.
-In a closed-loop framework (Fig.~\ref{fig:policy_network}b), each model received a CC voxel-space state, performed denoising, and received feedback via the pre-trained decoder (Eq.~\ref{eq:decnefDecoder}).
+For each subject in each DecNef study, we trained a paired set of subject-specific models (one NERD, one control-diffusion) using all collected volumes (repetition times; TRs).
+In a closed-loop framework (Fig.~\ref{fig:policy_network}b), each model received a region of interest voxel-space state, performed denoising, and received feedback via the pre-trained decoder (Eq.~\ref{eq:decnefDecoder}).
 Feedback was used to update the policy network parameters, and the updated state was re-input to the model for the next iteration.